 The UOC Doctoral School will be responsible for interpreting these regulations and proposing the provisions required for their deployment.

 Second final provision.
 Entry into force

-These regulations will come into force on the day after their approval by the UOC's Executive Board.
+These regulations will come into force on the day of their publication on the UOC's E-Services Portal and following their approval by the UOC's Executive Board.

 Appendix I